 - Consider a Neutral Background

 Your food and the background both matter a lot in taking an appealing food photograph.
 Ensure that the background is neutral to avoid the viewer’s distraction from the focused subject in the image.
 Generally, muted textured surfaces such as wooden, plain and dark backgrounds are recommended for shooting food.
 Neutral background doesn’t mean to keep it completely simple.
 Instead, it should be less attractive than the main image.
+Of course, modern editing tools allow you to change or remove the background effortlessly, but it is still better to take care of things beforehand.

 - Add More Elements to Link a Story